 Pea Protein vs Collagen: Which Protein is Best for You?

 Pea Protein vs Collagen: How Do They Compare Nutritionally?A serving of collagen typically contains5 40 calories, 10 grams of protein, and no carbohydrates or fat.
 Nutritional content varies between brands and preparations, but a serving of pea protein generally contains6 about 80 calories, 15 grams of protein, 1 gram of carbohydrates, and 1.5 grams of fat.
-Nuzest contains 19-21 grams of protein per 25-gram serving.
-A serving also has less than 1.2 gram of fat, only 2 grams or less of carbs, and less than 0.25 gram of naturally occurring sugar.
+Nuzest contains 18-21 grams of protein per 25-gram serving.
+A serving also has a low fat content and naturally occurring sugar.
 Nuzest’s pea protein is vegan, dairy-free, soy-free, GMO-free and gluten-free.

 Benefits of Pea Protein